 AFib can be a pre-existing medical condition, especially since it can result in other serious medical issues and potentially need continuous maintenance.
 Also, AFib increases your risk of stroke, which can impact how a company views your health.

 A pre-existing health condition is a health issue a person has before enrolling in a health plan.
 Pre-existing conditions are usually long-standing issues that require a diagnosis and treatment.

 With Original Medicare, a pre-existing condition isn’t an issue.
-But, with Medigap, it could mean you pay a higher monthly premium or have coverage denied altogether.
+But, with Medigap, it could mean paying a higher monthly premium or denying coverage altogether.